 long been fulfilled in the Seventh-day Adventist Church.

-The faithful leaders in the church are now calling for a true
+The faithful few in the church are now calling for a true

 reformation.
 Unfortunately, few Adventists are heeding the call,

 but many are given to contemporary worship with its music and drums.

 things which have been in the past will be in the future.